d-reynolds/HrrrPy/README.md

 # HrrrPy
 Python tools for downloading archived HRRR data from the University of Utah HRRR archive (http://hrrr.chpc.utah.edu/)

-Opening and subsetting HRRR data to desired variables is currently slow due to the CFgrib Xarray driver's current options for opening grib files with heterogeneous messages.
-This driver still allows for a more robust indexing of variables by name instead of message number, and informative errors.
+The main python script currently pulls: Temperature, Relative Humidity, LW, SW, 10-m winds, Precipitation, Surface Pressure, and Total Cloud Cover.
 If you plan to download large spatial/temporal datasets, allocate a few days for the script to run.

 To dowload archived HRRR data:
 * Download this repository